 2011-12: Gavrus skated in 45 games for Owen Sound in his first OHL season – missing time due to a concussion and a wrist injury.
 He scored 15 goals with 22 assists and was minus-three with 18 penalty minutes.
 Gavrus appeared in one game during the Attack's five-game first round series with Kitchener.
 He was invited to the NHL Draft Combine and ranked 60th amongst North American skaters in Central Scouting's final rankings prior to the 2012 NHL Draft.

 There is absolutely no denying that Gavrus is a supremely talented offensive player with top-six skill.
-However what will ultimately determine if he'll ever make at the NHL level will be his ability to stay healthy.
+What will ultimately determine if he'll ever make at the NHL level will be his ability to stay healthy.
 He can't change the way he plays, but at the same time, for his own self-preservation, he'll have pack on some muscle and get a little stronger.
 Over the summer, Gavrus was traded to the Oshawa Generals.
 He’ll look to spark their powerplay while continuing to develop his scoring touch.